 A graduate of the Masters Degree programme in English and Drama, Massey College, the University of Toronto, and the Drama Centre in London, England, Edna Widenmaier has enjoyed over two decades of teaching experience in English, dram,a and musical theatre.
 After several years in the real business, including management of Theatre Passe Muraille in Toronto and Canadian Place Theatre in Stratford, she began her teaching career in Vancouver.
 Since joining the Brentwood faculty in 1990, Mrs. Widenmaier has tap danced as a teacher of English, drama, and musical theatre, and Head of the English Department before her present appointments as Theatre Manager of the T. Gil Bunch Centre for Performing Arts, and Head of Arts.
 Her experience as a setter of exams for the Ministry of Education and a reader and faculty consultant for the College Board supports her passion for teaching Advanced Placement English Literature and her obsession as a "bardologist".
 Mrs. Widenmaier also directs and produces the annual Brentwood spring musical.
 At home in the summer with her husband, Michael, Mrs. Widenmaier enjoys puttering in the garden and reading.

-Students who choose Literature 12 receive credit for both English 12 and Literature 12 as they will cover the English 12 curricula as well as study the Lit. canon: the greatest texts to ever touch paper, from Beowulf to Virginia Woolf.
-Literature 12 does not demand memorization, but it does demand a love of poetry and close reading.
-Ms. Widenmaeir’s intrepid set will write the Literature Advance Placement examination in May.
-As Lit.
-12 is often the time when many Brentwood students are introduced to the prose of Dickens, it also marks the first occasion when the young experience unadulterated bliss.
+Students who choose Literary Studies 12 receive credit for both English Studies 12 and Literary Studies 12 as they will cover the curricula for both.
+The Lit canon includes: the greatest texts to ever touch paper, from Beowulf to Virginia Woolf.
+This course does not demand memorization, but it does demand a love of poetry and close reading.
+As Literary Studies 12 is often the time when many Brentwood students are introduced to the prose of Dickens, it also marks the first occasion when the young experience unadulterated bliss.

-Grade 12 students who choose AP English Literature and Composition, in addition to covering the English 12 and Literature 12 curricula, are the kind of students who get excited about the textual differences between the quarto version of Hamlet and the folio version of Hamlet, and who look wistfully into bookshop window displays of 19th century Russian novels.
+Grade 12 students who choose AP English Literature and Composition, in addition to covering the English Studies 12 and Literary Studies 12 curricula, are the kind of students who get excited about the textual differences between the quarto version of Hamlet and the folio version of Hamlet, and who look wistfully into bookshop window displays of 19th-century Russian novels.

-In addition to either English 12 or Literature 12, up to ten students may enroll in Mr. Collis’ Writing 12 course as a 5th or 6th Grade 12 academic course, or in lieu of or addition to a Grade 12 Fine Art.
-As this course will be predominantly experiential – students will learn to write better mainly by writing more frequently and with greater creative variety, not by listening to talking about writing or reading about writing– the majority of this class will be run electronically, as students will be expected to be handwriting and typing throughout the week when daily, weekly, and monthly tasks are posted.
+In addition to a senior English course, up to ten students may enrol in Mr. Collis’ Creative Writing 12 course.
+As this course will be predominantly experiential – students will learn to write better mainly by writing more frequently and with greater creative variety, not by listening to talking about writing or reading about writing – the majority of this class will be run electronically, as students will be expected to be handwriting and typing throughout the week when daily, weekly, and monthly tasks are posted.